gbourniq/sample-app-for-ansible/README.md

 - use ansible to deploy instance and get back public ip
 - use ansible to kill instance and run full workflow

+reminders:
+- if used with travis, need to uncommand encrypted ec2 instance password in inventory and command ssh key file path

 !!! for ansible to support instance creation in eu-west-3, need to replace /Users/guillaume.bournique/.local/lib/python3.6/site-packages/boto/endpoints.json